13 Alternatives to “IF”

 • Sarah wasn’t sure whether she wanted to move abroad.

 • Look at this application form!
-It’s not quite clear whether to put a tick or cross.
+It’s not quite clear whether to put a tick or a cross.

 Whether or not